 The Full Story (Long Bio):

 For Prosad, life in music is international, spiritual and full of good vibrations.
 He’s a multi-instrumentalist and singer who has travelled the world sharing his unique blend of sitar, guitar, reggae and world music.
 Inspired by legends like George Harrison, Prosad seeks to create a spiritual vibration in the mainstream music of his generation by blending Indian instruments with the western influences of rock, reggae, folk and blues.

-Born in Saskatoon, he left when he was 19 to study jazz guitar at Humber College in Toronto.
-It was there that he met his first sitar teacher, Shambhu Das, a disciple of Ravi Shankar and also the sitar teacher of the late Beatle, George Harrison.
-After completeing his studies in jazz guitar and studying for many years in the discipline of traditional Classical Indian music, Prosad left Canada to share his music with the world.
+Born in Saskatoon, Saskatchewan, Prosad left home at 19 to study jazz guitar at Humber College in Toronto.
+There he met his first sitar teacher, Shambhu Das, a disciple of Ravi Shankar who was George Harrison’s sitar teacher.
+After completing his studies in jazz guitar and studying traditional Classical Indian music, Prosad left Canada to share his music with the world.
 He has performed in New Zealand, Australia, India, Holland, Paris, Portugal, Italy, Hawaii and many other countries.

 A career highlight was performing in a stadium of 50,000 people at the Dhaka International Folk Festival in Bangladesh.
 The next day in the hotel, people were humming his melodies.
 During his travels, Prosad has collaborated with great artists like Grammy Award winner Chris Berry, Australian legend Xavier Rudd (on his album Spirit Bird) and many others.